-...you have been informed that a client we assist in school has head lice, and the school policy states it is okay for the child to attend school.
+...you have been informed that a client we assist in school has head lice, and the school policy states it is okay for the child to attend school

-Did you answer correctly?
-You will need to take precautions not to contract head lice from the client.
-Keep your hair pulled up, and report any unintended head-to-head contact.
+What should you do?
+You will need to take precautions not to contract head lice from the client Keep your hair pulled up, and report any unintended head-tohead contact.